92% of Bolivian women say they wish they could study more

 – A laptop computer

-– Professional development
+– Professional development and training opportunities

 – Mentorship